 Fecal occult blood test (FOBT)

 Blood test – carcinoembryonic antigen (CEA)

 Tumour metastasis evaluation and cancer stage determination:

-Preoperative (or primary) chemotherapy may be recommended for patients who have tumours that are too large or cancer that has metastasized to other parts of the body.
-In this case, radiation therapy or chemotherapy is used to shrink the tumour before the surgery, allowing patients to maintain control of their bowel function and avoid the inconvenience of an artificial anus while increasing survival rate.
+Preoperative (or primary) chemotherapy may be recommended for patients who have tumors that are too large or cancer that has metastasized to other parts of the body.
+In this case, radiation therapy or chemotherapy is used to shrink the tumor before the surgery, allowing patients to maintain control of their bowel function and avoid the inconvenience of an artificial anus while increasing the survival rate.

-Chemotherapy is treatment with drugs to destroy cancer cells in an effort to shrink tumours or control their growth.
+Chemotherapy is treatment with drugs to destroy cancer cells in an effort to shrink tumors or control their growth.